Alpaka623/esports/docs/blueprint.md

 - Accent color: Purple (#BE29EC) for secondary highlights and interactive states, complementing the blue and adding a vibrant touch.
 - Body and headline font: 'Space Grotesk', a proportional sans-serif with a modern techy feel.
 - Use sharp, vector-based icons to represent game roles, social media links, and other interactive elements.
-- Modern, grid-based layout with clear sections for each content type (player profiles, match schedule, news).
+- Modern, grid-based layout with clear sections for each content type (player profiles, match schedule).
 Ensure responsiveness across different screen sizes.
 - Subtle transitions and animations when navigating between pages or interacting with elements (e.g., hovering over player cards, displaying match details).